-Mary F. Roe Fellow, Canadian Institute of Actuaries [Place of issue of opinion]
+Mary F. Roe

+Fellow, Canadian Institute of Actuaries

+[Place of issue of opinion]

+[Date of opinion]

-.07 If the appointed actuary is unable to issue an unqualified opinion, the wording of the opinion would be adjusted to reflect the necessary qualification.
+.08 If the appointed actuary is unable to issue an unqualified opinion, the wording of the opinion would be adjusted to reflect the necessary qualification.